microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 1. Use Visual Studio Code's **File -> Save All** command to save all of your changes.

-1. Click the **Git** button in the ribbon on the left.
-Type "First commit" (without quotation marks) into the message box, and then click the **Commit All** button (the check mark) to commit all changes to the local Git repository.
+1. Click the **Source Control** button in the activity bar.
+Type "First commit" (without quotation marks) into the message box, and then click the **Commit** button (the check mark) to commit all changes to the local Git repository.

     ![Committing changes to the project](Images/node-commit-changes.png)

     _Committing changes to the project_

-With the code that comprises the app in place and key environment variables initialized with "secrets" such as your storage account key, the next task is to run the app and test it in your browser.
+With the code that comprises the app in place and key environment variables initialized with "secrets" such as your storage account key, the next task is to run the app locally and test it in your browser.

 <a name="Exercise5"></a>
 ## Exercise 5: Test the app locally

 In this exercise, you will run the app locally in order to test it and familiarize yourself with its features.
 Running it locally is a simple matter of firing up a Node.js server process to host your server components (in this case, **server.js**) and pointing your browser to http://localhost:*port*, where *port* is the port number on which the server process is listening for HTTP requests. **server.js** listens on port 9898.
 You can modify that if you would like by changing line 7 in the code.

-1. Return to the Command Prompt window and, once more, make sure you're in the "Intellipix" directory that you created for the project.
+1. Return to the Command Prompt or Terminal window and, once more, make sure you're in the "Intellipix" directory that you created for the project.
 Then execute the following command to start **server.js**:

 	<pre>
 	node server.js</pre>